 If this resonates with you, I’m telling you now:

 No matter your situation, there is a way out and a way up.

 It starts with caring for YOURSELF, with self-COMPASSION, and self-LOVE.

 You CAN do it.

 You WON’T be broken.

-Juli La Rocca is an Integrative Family Physician with a passion for helping single mothers heal and thrive.
+Juli La Rocca, MD is an Integrative Family Physician with a passion for helping single mothers heal and thrive.
 Her website is www.unbreakable.mom and you can follow her on social media @theunbreakablemoms.

 To hang out more with the amazing women doctors you hear from on our site, check out the Women in White Coats Doctors’ Lounge, our virtual doctors’ lounge created JUST FOR WOMEN DOCTORS.
 Its an exclusive membership area meant to empower and support you throughout your career.
 Inside our Doctors Lounge you will gain access to webinars from experts on topics relevant to women doctors, discounts on our online CME courses and special invitations to member-only events.
 To become a member click here.